 Heat oven to 450ºF.

-Remove the biscuits to a bowl lined with a clean tea or kitchen towel and fold towel over to preserve warmth and steam.
+Remove the biscuits to a bowl lined with a clean kitchen towel and fold towel over to preserve warmth and steam.
 Serve with butter and jam, or mustard and thin-cut ham, or sausage patties or just...eat them.